 Unfortunately, this is the exact position that keeps them locked into their income bracket and expertise.
 There is no chance for a consultant to become a recognized visible authority in their field if they focus on multiple domains out of fear of missing out.
 Keeping the options open is extremely toxic.

 This reactive thinking, responding to whatever the world, prospects, or clients throw at you, severely limits consultants.
 It strengthens the risk to remain in mediocrity.
 If you don’t take charge of your business, someone else will.
 As the great executive coach Marshall Goldsmith once wrote:

 If you don’t create and control your environment, your environment will create and control you.
 (Marshall Goldsmith)

-Becoming a master of a niche can be boring.
-It’s scary saying no to ill-suited consulting opportunities and money.
+Becoming a master of a niche might seem boring.
+It might be scary saying no to ill-suited consulting opportunities and money.
 What if your project pipeline gets dry?
 What if you’re not good enough?

 And that changes everything.
 It game-changed my life.
 It can change your life.
 It can change your family’s life.

-Start loving the boredom of consistency and repeatability.
+Start loving 'the boredom' of consistency and repeatability.
 It’s the backbone of your authority — and your consulting business.
 The repeatability of your work will transform you into an unquestionable expert and visible authority.
-Through the (boring) repetition, you will learn the deeper patterns, challenges, risks, and solutions that 99% of your competition will never know because they weren’t willing to put in the work.
+Through repetition, you will learn the deeper patterns, challenges, risks, and solutions that 99% of your competition will never know because they weren’t willing to put in the work.

-You cannot be successful if you keep focusing on multiple domains as a consultant.
+You cannot be successful if you keep focusing on multiple domains as a consultant, keeping the options open.
 There’s too much saturation, too many competitors doing the same thing.
-It’s a losing battle in both visibility (search engines/online traffic) and trust-building with prospects .
+It’s a losing battle in both visibility (search engines/online traffic) and trust-building with prospects.
 Consulting is based on trust, and you must make potential clients fully trust you’re the #1 person for the job.